TudorDan/CatchAFallingStar/README.md

 ## Installation

-After downloadin the repo, in order to install project dependecies, you can run:
+After downloading the repo, in order to install project dependecies, you can run:

 ```javascript
 npm update